michalzuk/TabliceRejestracyjne/README.md

 - Long press on the license plate copies it to the clipboard.
 - Filter plates by each one row.
 - Replacement database by external one.
+- implementation of singleton pattern for SQLite Database

 Code examples